HomeLight offers a quick, easy way to find full-service realtors and compare multiple options.

 HomeLight Simple Sale is a cash offer service.
 HomeLight will match you with real estate investors in your area who will pay cash for your home and close quickly (often within a few weeks).
 HomeLight doesn’t buy your house itself.
 Instead, it acts as an intermediary between you and investors, who can range from local cash buyers to large iBuyers.

-Buy Before You Sell
+HomeLight Buy Before You Sell

 Is HomeLight legit?

 Yes, HomeLight is a legitimate real estate company that primarily focuses on matching buyers and sellers with real estate agents.
 It was founded in 2012 in San Francisco by Drew Uher, who remains the CEO.
-Today, HomeLight is based in Scottsdale, AZ.
+Today, HomeLight real estate is based in Scottsdale, AZ.

 With over 30,000 agents in its network, HomeLight is the largest agent matching service in the U.S. and operates nationwide.
-Its Buy Before You Sell program expanded to 46 states plus Washington D.C. in August 2024.[2]
-Its agent-matching and buy-before-you-sell technology earned the company a place as one of HousingWire's 2025 Tech100 honorees.[9]
+Its Buy Before You Sell program expanded to 46 states plus Washington, D.C. in August 2024.[3]
+Its agent-matching and buy-before-you-sell technology earned the company a place as one of HousingWire's 2025 Tech100 honorees.[11]

 HomeLight locations